 Some people with particular characteristics may be at comparatively increased risk from COVID-19.
-Where possible these staff should work from home; however, in circumstances where this is not possible, these staff can attend schools as long as the system of controls set out in this guidance is in place.
+Where possible these staff should work from home; however, in circumstances where this is not possible, these staff can attend schools as long as the system of controls set out in this guidance is in place, and should make use of the COVID-19 workforce risk assessment tool developed for the education sector.
 The reasons for the disparities are complex and there is ongoing research to understand and translate these findings for individuals in the future.
 Further information is available.